-Here we address the most frequently asked questions we have heard in our conversations with our contractors about the April 2021 IR35 reforms.
+Here we address the most frequently asked questions we have heard in our conversations with our contractors and consultants about the April 2021 IR35 reforms.

 There is a lot of conjecture about the upcoming reforms, and rumours are circulating thick and fast.
 It is important to get your facts straight before weighing up your options.
 At Allegis Group, we continue to work closely with IR35 specialists, HMRC experts, and key industry experts to be able to provide our customers with the most relevant and up-to-date information about the reforms.

 The following information is intended for general information and guidance only.
 We recommend that you obtain specific and detailed independent advice from a specialist lawyer and tax adviser who has expertise in IR35.